 The ad auction

-Every time an AdWords ad appears, it goes through what we call the ad auction, a process that decides which ads will appear and in which order.
+Every time an AdWords ad appears, it goes through what we call the ad auction, a process that decides which ads will appear and in which order (or whether any ads will meet the minimum required Ad Rank necessary to show at all).
 It's not like an art auction where the highest bidder always wins; instead, AdWords does something a little more interesting:

 1. The search